rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 - Used for building very fast, highly parallel processing of large data - MapReduce and Hadoop are examples
 - Atomic updates at Key-value pair level (row update) only

+> **A key-value database stores data as a collection of key-value pairs where a key serves as a unique identifier.
+All accesses to the database are done via the keys.
+Both keys and values can be complex.**

 ##### Document-Based: MongoDB, CouchDB, OrientDB, RavenDB, etc.

 - Document databases store data in documents similar to JSON (JavaScript Object Notation) objects.